“What are the typical subdivision costs in WA?”

-Cost will depend on how much fencing you need and what type of fencing you’re installing.
+The cost will depend on how much fencing you need and what type of fencing you’re installing.
 As an example, an 1800mm high Colourbond or post & rail fence can cost around $85 per metre installed.

 Subdivision Costs WA: Earth Works and Retaining walls

-This expense is so site specific that it’s impossible to provide an estimate.
+This expense is so site-specific that it’s impossible to provide an estimate.

-If your site slopes, or has an odd access that needs earth works to reshape the site and build retaining walls, you must obtain multiple quotes.
+If your site slopes, or has an odd access that needs earthworks to reshape the site and build retaining walls, you must obtain multiple quotes.

 Earthworks and retaining dirt can costs tens of thousands of dollars, so be sure you are allocating accurate funds for this if required.

 Subdivision Costs WA: Other Expenses

 Each site will have its own specifics that need addressing.